Adapted from a Google map

 Communal organization is gone.

-"He said he was a mere soldier of Mohammed, but that gave him inifinitely more power than that of the usual king."
+"He said he was a mere soldier of Mohammed, but that gave him infinitely more power than that of the usual king."

 Umar chooses his son Amadu, who too appoints his successor.

 Along the Senegal and Niger, succession that passed from brother to brother ensured short reigns and prevented a single dynasty from accumulating wealth.
-But now the leader alone possesses "baraka" (divine grace), to convey to his chosen heir.
+But now the leader alone possesses "baraka" (divine grace), and can convey it to his chosen heir.

 Umar chooses his son Amadu, who too appoints his successor.

-The pilgrimage reinforces the theocracy and the wives give all groups a chance that a descendant of theirs will come to power.
+The pilgrimage reinforces the theocracy and the wives let all groups hope that a son of theirs come to power.1920's postcard

 -- Mecca: Paul Soleillet,